Canon D30 vs Panasonic GX85

 Feature comparison: Canon D30 vs Panasonic GX85

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the GX85 has an electronic viewfinder (2765k dots), while the Canon D30 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GX85 offers a wider field of view (100%) than the one in the Canon D30 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GX85 has a higher magnification (0.70x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon D30 and Panasonic GX85 along with similar information for a selection of comparators.

 One feature that is present on the Canon D30, but is missing on the GX85 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.